omar-diab/DL-Project-One/README.md

-# DL Project One — Controlled Regularization and Optimization Study on CIFAR-10
+Controlled Regularization and Optimization Study on CIFAR-10

 ## Overview